learn-co-students/template-of-welcome-to-assignments-welcome-to-assignments-1598386602/README.md

 ### Don't share answers

 You are not allowed to share the assessment or your solution.
-That means that you shouldn't sending it directly to someone or post it publicly online.
+That means that you shouldn't sending it directly to someone or post it publicly online in any format (public github repo, forum, blog, etc.).
 Sharing the assessment or solution makes it harder for future students to get a fair chance at feedback.

 ## Edit This Section